-Aztec have subject to audit fulfilled their obligations under the earn-in option agreement and the parties are preparing a joint venture agreement for the Cerventes Gold/Copper project.
+Aztec have fulfilled their obligations under the earn-in option agreement and the parties are preparing a joint venture agreement for the Cervantes Gold/Copper project on a 65%/35% basis.
+Aztec has elected not to exercise their right to acquire the remaining 35%.